106: Calorie-free oil

 But they can, if they lure him to the right place, they can nail him.
 So, and they know he loves chinchillas.

-So they build up a cover story with Muhammad Ali,
+So, they build up a cover story with Muhammad Ali

-and but he's carrying one of his, like some of his drugs on him, and so that that's how, yeah, yeah, yeah.
+And the drug pinkpin is like, oh my god, yes.
+But he's carrying one of his, like, some of his drugs on him, and so that's how, yeah, yeah, yeah.

 And it's a little-known story about Muhammad Ali's career.
 They did always say, Muhammad Ali did always say, Float like a butterfly, sting like a bee, and then scurry around like a chinchilla.
-They always cut that last bit out, don't they?
-Famous.

 Did they need to set up a drug deal?
 So, was it a thing where you needed someone to go and pretend they wanted to buy drugs at this gig from the kingpin?

-Is any of us close so far done i'll give i'll give you a i'll give you a few clues uh from the things you've discussed they were not used as drug sniffers so we can take that off the table and uh this was a match between joe frasier and muhammad ali in madison square garden in new york city okay right that was that's the match right that was the big
+the phrase cocaine sniffing chinchillas has just popped into my head like they needed to to ferret through no pun intended uh a load of pipe work a load of seat or the bags there and they have trained the chinchillas to track down the cocaine because that's the local animal we don't know where this is this could have been somewhere where chinchillas are native is any of us close so far done i'll give i'll give you a i'll give you a few clues uh from the things you've discussed they were not used as drug sniffers so we can take that off the table and uh this was a match between joe frasier and muhammad ali in madison square garden in new york city okay right that was that's the match right that was the big

 I feel like I would have heard of it if that had happened, actually.
 And these are literal chinchillas.